SDWebImage/librlottie-Xcode/README.md

 ## Note

-The Samsung's rlottie does not currently use any release tag, see: [rlottie#159](https://github.com/Samsung/rlottie/issues/159).
+The Samsung's rlottie now release the first tag version, see: [rlottie#159](https://github.com/Samsung/rlottie/issues/159).
+And this repo match the same version tag as upstream.

-+ v0.1.0 use the commit HASH a717479
+Previously this repo has same tag like v0.1.0, which use the HASH `a717479`.
+Now it's removed.
+Please update your Package Manager by following the steps:

++ CocoaPods: `pod cache clean librlottie` && `pod update`
++ Carthage: `rm -rf ~/Library/Caches/org.carthage.CarthageKit` && `carthage update --cache-builds`
++ SwiftPM: `Xcode Clean`

 ## For iOS and Simulator